dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-02-05-professional-rails-testing.md

 patient.rb
 user.rb
 ```

 The `rails g scaffold appointment` command gave the developers to containers to put stuff in, one called app/models/appointment.rband another called spec/models/appointment.rb Slowly over time, each of these containers group, a few lines of code at a time, into a monster.

 How do we fix this? by slicing up the model code into a smaller, more cohesive pieces for instance:
 The recurrence logic moved into an object called `RecurrenceRule` which lives in `app/models/recurrence_rule.rb` or even better with namespace `Schedule::RecurrenceRule` and lives at `app/models/schedule/recurrence_rule.rb`

 Cohesion

+If a code base is like a story, a file in a code base is perhaps like a chapter in a book.
+A well-written chapter will clearly let the reader know what the most important points are and will feature those important points most prominently.
+A chapter is most understandable when it principally sticks to just one topic.

+If a detail would pose too much of a distraction or an interruption, it gets moved to a footnote or appendix or parenthetical clause.

+A piece of code is cohesive if a) everything in it shares one single idea and b) it doesn't mix into incidental details with essential points.

+How cohesion gets lost

+Fresh new projects are usually pretty easy to work with because when you don't have very much code, it is easier to keep your code organized and when the total amount of code is small, things have to be pretty disorganized in order for it to hurt.

+Things get tougher as the project grows.
+Entropy is the tendency for all things to decline to disorder unavoidably sets in.

+A common manifestation of entropy is when I developer is tasked with adding a new behavior. he or she goes looking for the object that seems like the most fitting home for that new behavior. he or she adds the new behavior, which does not perfectly fit the object where it was placed, but the code only makes the object say 5% less cohesive, the result of all these changes in aggregate is a surprisingly bad mass.

+How cohesion can be preserved?

+The first key to maintaining cohesion in any particular piece of code is to make a clear distinction between what's essential and what's incidental.

+Let's say that I have for example a class called `Appointment`.
+The concerns of `Appointment` include among other things, start time, a client and some matters related to caching.

+I would say that the start time and client are essential concerns of an appointment and that the caching is probably incidental.

+Here is another example of a `Customer` object with certain method including one called `balance`.
+Over time the `balance` calculation becomes increasingly complicated to the point that it causes `Customer` to lose cohesion.
+I can just move the guts of the `balance` method into a new object (a PORO) called `CustomerBalance` and delegate all the gory details of `balance`  calculation to that object.
+Now the `Customer` object once again focuses on the essential points and forget about the incidental details.

+In the case that we cannot extract the incidental details of an object we can use a ‘mixin’ instead.
+I view ‘mixin’  as a good way to hold a bit of code which has cohesion with itself but which does not quite qualify as an abstraction and so does not make sense as an object.
+For me, ‘mixins’ usually don't have a standalone value, and they are usually only ever “mixed in” to one object as supposed to be reusable.

+I could have said ‘concern’ instead of ‘mixin’, but to me it is a distinction without a meaningful difference, and concerns come along with some conceptual baggage that I don't want to bring into the picture here